gumstix/yocto-manifest/README.md

     $ repo init -u git://github.com/gumstix/Gumstix-YoctoProject-Repo.git

 A successful initialization will end with a message stating that Repo is initialized in your working directory.
-Your client directory should now contain a .repo directory where files such as the manifest will be kept.
+Your directory should now contain a .repo directory where repo control files such as the manifest are stored but you should not need to touch this directory.

 ***
 **Note**
 You can use the **-b** switch to specify the branch of the repository